 SwiftUI - Tutorial 1 - ๐ฅ Understanding Data Flow in SwiftUI: @StateObject, @ObservedObject, and @EnvironmentObject

-๐ฅ Understanding Data Flow in SwiftUI: @StateObject
+๐ฅ Understanding Data Flow in SwiftUI: @StateObject, @ObservedObject, and @EnvironmentObject

 When you first start learning SwiftUI, all these property wrappers can feel confusing: